domhanak/droolsjbpm-integration/kie-server-parent/kie-server-remote/kie-server-graphql/kie-server-graphql-jbpm/docs/api/jbpm-schema-documentation.md

 ### InstanceQuery

-Collection of query operation for instances
+Collection of query operations for instances

 <table>
 <thead>